Skip to main content

 How to get there

-Manly is 14 km (8.7 miles) from Sydney’s CBD.
+Manly is 14km from Sydney’s CBD.

 Travelling on public transport?

-- Catch a Ferry from wharf 3 in Circular Quay
+• Catch a ferry from Wharf 3 in Circular Quay.

-- Catch a B1 bus from Wynyard and change at Spit Junction to a 144 bus
+• Catch a B1 bus from Wynyard and change at Spit Junction to a 144 bus.

 Further afield